s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/spblas/data_types/init_csr_matrix.rst

 addition (sparse matrix + sparse matrix = sparse matrix), and multiplication of two sparse matrices, the number of non-zero elements in the output sparse matrix are not known in advance and must be calculated as part of the operation API.
-Such APIs are currently not part of the oneMKL Specification, but will be added in the future.
-This behavior is currently left to be implementation-defined, but may be clarified in the oneMKL Specification in the future.
+Such APIs are currently not part of the oneMath Specification, but will be added in the future.
+This behavior is currently left to be implementation-defined, but may be clarified in the oneMath Specification in the future.

-See :ref:`onemkl_sparse_matrix_handle`.
+See :ref:`onemath_sparse_matrix_handle`.

-.. _onemkl_sparse_init_csr_matrix_buffer:
+.. _onemath_sparse_init_csr_matrix_buffer:

 init_csr_matrix (Buffer version)
 --------------------------------